Zhaoqing-wang/SlimR/README.md

 ```

 #### 3.1.4 Plot ROC curve and AUC value (Optional)
-Furthermore, the ROC curve and AUC value of the corresponding `cluster_col` and the predicted cell type can be viewed by the following code.
+Furthermore, the ROC curve and AUC value of the corresponding `cluster_col` and predicted cell types can be viewed by the following code.
 ```r
 print(SlimR_anno_result$AUC_plot)
 ```
-**Improtant: This feature depends on `plot_AUC = TRUE`**
+**Improtant: This feature depends on the parameter `plot_AUC = TRUE`**

 *Note: If the heatmap is not generated properly, please run the function `library(ggplot2)` first.*